PackFitter

 Last updated: March 2026

-A 40L backpack approaches EasyJet's large cabin bag limit of 56 × 45 × 25 cm.
-Most soft-sided 40L bags fit within these dimensions when packed carefully.
-However, overpacked, structured, or rigid-frame bags may exceed the limit — particularly in depth — and risk being gate-checked.
+A 40L backpack sits close to EasyJet's large cabin bag limit of 56 × 45 × 25 cm (22 × 17.7 × 9.8 in).
+The 25 cm (9.8 in) depth limit is strictly enforced — EasyJet measures bags at the gate sizer, and oversized large cabin bags face gate-check fees.
+Risk of gate-check fees is real at 40L.
+Carry-on-specific 40L travel backpacks typically clear the limit, but hiking-style, overpacked, or rigid-frame bags often exceed the depth and risk being checked.
 Large cabin bag access requires a paid upgrade or bundle.
-Without it, only a small cabin bag (45 × 36 × 20 cm) is allowed free, and a 40L bag is far too large for that.
+Without it, only a small cabin bag (45 × 36 × 20 cm (17.7 × 14.2 × 7.9 in)) is allowed free, and a 40L bag far exceeds that envelope.
+Carry-on allowances vary by ticket type — stricter size limits are commonly enforced.

 Check if this will actually fit your trip →